Vision Zero: Germany

-As early as 2008, the German Social Accident Insurance’s prevention strategy firmly embedded the goal of shaping working and living environments in such a way that nobody is killed or so severely injured or ill for work reasons that they suffer permanent damage.
-However, in order for Vision Zero to become a reality one day, prevention work must always be realigned to this goal.
-This broad and networked approach requires everyone in society to get involved.
+As early as 2008, the German Social Accident Insurance's prevention strategy took up the goal of making working and living environments safer.

 New Zealand

 In July 2019, the Sixth Labour Government released its "Road to Zero" 2020-2030 road safety strategy, which proposed reducing speed limits and installing more road safety features.
 It was modelled after the Vision Zero road-toll reduction movement.
 The Road to Zero strategy was adopted in 2020.
 In February 2022, Waka Kotahi NZ Transport Agency and the New Zealand Police launched a public awareness campaign to promote Road to Zero.
 Waka Kotahi also announced a review of speed limits and tightened speed limit rules around schools.

 In March 2024, the Sixth National Government confirmed that it would be fulfilling its pre-election promise of reversing the previous Labour Government's speed limit reductions.
-These policies have included raising speed limits by 20km/h, introducing variable speed limits for school zones and assessing speed limit changes against both safety and economic criteria.
+These policies have included raising speed limits by 20 km/h, introducing variable speed limits for school zones and assessing speed limit changes against both safety and economic criteria.